iyzg/iyzg.github.io/_drafts/z-algorithm.md

 ## Preface

 These "lectures" are mostly to help myself understand concepts in depth since the best way to learn something is to teach it to others.
-To try and make these concepts as intuitive as possible, I've taught this to multiple people beforehand to refine my explanations.
+Before posting this, I've taught the concepts to multiple people to refine my explanations.
 Hope you enjoy.

-## What is Z-Algorithm?
+## What does Z-Algorithm do?

 Z-Algorithm takes a string $$s$$ of length $$n$$ and returns an array where each
 $$z[i]$$ is the length of the longest common prefix between $$s$$ and the suffix